Effective Sensory Pathways Design: A Conversation with Timothy D. Davis, Ph.D.

 At SUNY Cortland, Dr. Davis serves as director of the SUNY Cortland CHAMP/I Can Do It Afterschool Peer Mentorship Program and the Sensory Integration/Motor Integration (SIMS) program.
 He is the creator of Project DREAM, a learning program that helps kids and students with disabilities, and Project LEAPE, a leadership course dedicated to helping kids and adults with disabilities.

-Dr. Davis’s background makes him an ideal choice to discuss proper sensory pathways management with.
-I got a chance to interview him a few weeks ago via email, and he does an excellent job breaking down a very complicated topic in sensory pathways.
+Dr. Davis’s background makes him an ideal choice to discuss proper sensory pathways management.
+We got a chance to interview him a few weeks ago via email, and he does an excellent job breaking down a very complicated topic in sensory pathways.
 His answers are valuable for anyone interested in the topic of sensory pathways, but specifically for those who are considering setting one up in their school or community.
 Take a read below.

 Q: What are some important elements needed for an effective sensory pathway?